 The PXC 550 have a great wireless range indoors or outdoors.
 They were able to reach up to 50ft when the audio source was placed in another room.
 This makes them good headphones to use around your home or at the office as they won't easily drop the Bluetooth connection even when there are a few walls between you and the source.
 They have NFC and remember the last synced device.
 However, switching between devices that are not NFC-enabled can be quite tedious as their pairing state can sometimes have difficulties connecting to new devices.

 The PXC 550 have an excellent battery performance.
 They last well over a day of continuous, wireless playback and only take about 2 hours to charge.
 They have an adjustable auto-off timer to save power and can continue charging while playing audio, which is great if you're close to a power outlet, like being at the office.
-This makes them good headphones to use in most travel situation unless you have no access to a power source for more than 24 hours.
+They can also play passively when the battery is dead.

 The Sennheiser Cap Tune app give you an amazing amount of control over the active features of the PXC 550.
 They provide lots of options, from an auto-off timer to an adjustable Noise Canceling profile.
 The best feature, however, is the fully parametric equalizer, which lets you customize the sound to suit your taste for particular music genres, or even an individual track.
 The app is available for both Android and iOS with no practical difference between versions and it is one of the most complete companion apps we've tested.
 However, the sheer number of features and menus can get overwhelming at times, and there's a slight learning curve before you can use the app to its full potential.